Pregnancy To-Do List :

 Ditch the chemical-loaded brands that were “good enough” back in high school, but won’t cut it for a mom-to-be who wants to take extra great care of herself right now.

-This is important and exciting and can actually be fun!
+And it can actually be fun!

 But trust me, starting slow and simple is the way to go on this.
 It can be crazy expensive and overwhelming to change every product in your life at once.